kostasthomson/TechnicalAnalysis-FrontEnd/ReadMe.md

 # TechnicalAnalysis-FrontEnd

 Welcome to the TechnicalAnalysis-FrontEnd repository!
-This project is part of my Bachelor's Thesis research and it is designed to provide a comprehensive front-end application for technical analysis of software projects.
+This project is part of my Bachelor's Thesis research, and it is designed to provide a comprehensive front-end application for technical analysis of software projects.
 The application leverages quality analysis tools and libraries to help users control and manage software's technical debt.

 ## Table of Contents